glf30/2c-express-crud/assignment/readme.md

 - `R`ead all available ingredients for all ingredient types
 - `R`ead all available ingredients for ONE ingredient type (Hint: Use Query Parameters or Dynamic Parameters)
 - `C`reate a new ingredient (Hint: Use the request body to accept the new data)
-- `U`pdate the ingredients list for one ingredient type, i.e., replace the ingredients list with a new list (Hint: Use Dynamic Parameters for the ingredient type and the request body to accept the new list)
+- `U`pdate the ingredients list for one ingredient type, by this we mean add a new ingredient item to an existing array)
 - `D`elete an ingredient type, clearing that entire type as well as its associated array.
 Hint: Use Dynamic Parameters

 Stretch Goal